starogre/Chess-with-Friends/dev/0-FAST-README.md

 `exit` while inside contianer will take you out of container `./02-enter.sh` while on WSL Ubuntu takes you back into container (assuming you did not delete/remove container, in which case re-run `./01-build.sh` then `./02-enter.sh`

+`./00-docker-install-ubuntu.sh` only needs to be run once on Host Machine WSL `./01-build.sh` only needs to be run if you remove the docker image (does not need to be re-ran if `exit` from inside container)
+`./02-enter.sh` will be your go to for rejoining the container

 nvim <-- each enter of docker container will cause nvim to repull/create configs

 The other README.md's have more specific info of how to perform each step and a bit more about what is happening